 This test is ideal for clients who are coming to YouBar with a finished recipe that they have already created with a food scientist or other co-packer, but want to test on YouBar's equipment to see if YouBar might be the right long-term 'scale up' co-manufacturer for their needs.

-The below price is the price to perform the efficiency analysis per flavor / recipe.
+The below price is the price to perform the test per flavor / recipe.
 It includes up to 2 hours of dedicated time in one of YouBar's enclosed kitchens, inclusive of an extrusion machine.
 It also includes all R&D staff necessary to mix the batter and run the bars through the equipment.
 After this is complete, YouBar will provide a 1-page report to the client on how well the recipe ran and how much (based on the efficiency of the run) YouBar would be able to offer as tolling for the recipe if we are chosen as the long-term co-man.

-It is possible for some recipes to 'fail' and not run well on the extrusion equipment (particularly in only home/bench samples have been made prior to this).
+It is possible for some recipes to 'fail' and not run well on the extrusion equipment (particularly if only home/bench samples have been made prior to this).
 In this case, the YouBar report will outline recommended changes to make the recipe run smoothly on the equipment so that the client can choose to pursue those changes.
 If this happens, a new line test of the new recipe (with YouBar's edits) is a fixed cost of just $950.
 Please be aware that if the bar batter does not run on the extrusion equipment then it will be impossible for the aforementioned 20 bars to be given as a part of this test.